Paymo Logo

 Manage your communications attentively for a more transparent and more productive creative process.
 You can re-adapt your preferred communication method during the entire project management life cycle through feedback.
 Don’t be afraid to replace your existing methods with more efficient ones.

-Every now and then, you can ask your client to approve the previous task so that your team will be able to move on to their other assignments.
-Don’t worry if you need to change or update certain points of your project or the features of your product.
-Change is acceptable as long as you reach your main goals.
-Don’t forget to consider the impact that any small change will have on the final product.
+Now and then, you can ask your client to approve the previous task so your team can move on to their other assignments.
+Don’t worry if you need to change or update specific points of your project or the features of your product.
+Change is acceptable as long as you reach your primary goals.
+Don’t forget to consider any small change’s impact on the final product.

-Make sure to consistently create and submit products based on this simple flow:
+Make sure to create and submit products based on this simple flow consistently:

 Project Management Flow